New Orleans Motorcycle Accident Lawyer

 Dangerous Road Conditions

 Dangerous road conditions cause many motorcycle accidents.
+Motorcycles are more susceptible to potholes and other issues on the road compared to other vehicles.
 Bikers need solid, high-friction, and well-maintained roads to stay in control.
 Government agencies must maintain public roads and highways.

-Federal, state, and local agencies may be responsible for road upkeep, making it hard to know who is to blame if a motorcycle accident happens due to poor road conditions.
+Federal, state, and local agencies may be liable for poor road upkeep.
 Issues with road design, construction, and maintenance can cause motorcycle accidents, including:

 • Poor lighting on roads or intersections